noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 ## Navigating the Solution ##

+There are two main top-level directories:

+- **Starting**: This contains _skeleton_ code with parts missing that serves as the baseline for the tutorial.
+You should _start_ here.
+- **Finished**: We have included the _finished_ solution, so that you can examine our take on what the code should look like.
+If you fall behind during the tutorial session, feel free to take code from here and use it in your solution.

-We have created a Solution (.sln) which contains several different projects, let's take a high-level look at them:
+In both, we have created a Solution (.sln) which contains several different projects, let's take a high-level look at them:

 - **ImageProcessingLibrary**: This is a Portable Class Library (PCL) containing helper classes for accessing the various Cognitive Services related to Vision, and some "Insights" classes for encapsulating the results.
 - **ImageStorageLibrary**: Since DocumentDB does not (yet) support UWP, this is a non-portable library for accessing Blob Storage and DocumentDB.